-New trail failure results in closure of the GVG between York Landing and Piffard - See Trail Condition Notes below
+New trail failures result in closure of the GVG north of Fowlerville Road and also between York Landing and Piffard - See Trail Condition Notes below

 The Genesee Valley Greenway is now the Genesee Valley Greenway State Park.

 The Management Plan for the GVG State Park was completed in December 2013 and is available at http://www.nysparks.com/inside-our-agency/master-plans.aspx.

 The Genesee Valley Greenway is one of hundreds of greenways being developed across the nation along old canals, abandoned rail beds, and riverbanks.
 It passes through scenic woodlands, river and stream valleys, rolling farmlands, steep gorges, and historic villages located in sixteen towns in Monroe, Livingston, Wyoming, Allegany, and Cattaraugus counties in New York State.

 In Celebration of National Trails Day on June 7, the Department of the Interior and the National Park Service have named the Genesee Valley Greenway State Park a National Recreation Trail.